 Revenue is recognized when (or as) the Group satisfies a performance obligation by transferring control of the promised services to the customer.
 A contract with a customer that results in a recognized financial instrument in the Group's financial statements may partially be within the scope of PFRS 9 and partially within the scope of PFRS 15, Revenue from Contracts from Customers.
-In such case, the Group first applies PFRS 9 to separate and measure the part of the contract that is in-scope of PFRS 9, and then applies PFRS 15 to the residual part of the contract.
+In such case, the Group first applies PFRS 9 to separate and measure the part of the contract.
 Costs and expenses, if any, are recognized in profit or loss upon utilization of the assets and/or services or at the date those are incurred.
 All finance costs are reported in profit or loss on accrual basis, except capitalized borrowing costs which are included as part of the cost of the related qualifying asset, if any (see Note 2.19).